serverless/serverless/docs/providers/spotinst/guide/active-versions.md

 # Spotinst Functions - Active Versions

-In the following documentation, you can learn how to use the versioning capability within Spotinst Functions.
-You can also find information on how to distribute incoming traffic across multiple versions using predefined weights.

 Every time you update your function, a new version is being created by default.
 Version numbers have a unique ID that starts at 0 and is incremented by one each update.
 Each function version is immutable and cannot be changed.

-//TODO - what is missing?

 ## Latest Version
 The 'Latest' version refers to the most recent version created by the last update.
 Unless otherwise specified, all incoming traffic is routed to the latest version.
-This tag indicates that all traffic should be routed to the most recently updated version of your function without specifically citing the version ID.

 *Please note: the 'Latest' tag will point to a different version number each and every time you update your function.*